 - Short-term liquidity requirements are forecast to be met from the Group's operating cash flows and short-term deposit balances.
 At 31 March 2025, there was further available liquidity of £325.0m in the form of committed, undrawn borrowing facilities.
 Of this, £325.0m was available for at least 12 months from the date of approval of these financial statements. - During the 12 months from the date of approval of these financial statements, the £450m 8.875% 2026 bond is due for repayment in March 2026, and £9.4m of scheduled repayments are due against the two EIB loans.
 In addition to the committed, undrawn facility mentioned above, the Group is also a beneficiary of the £500.0m committed financial support from Scottish Power UK plc (see below).
 There are no further re-financing obligations due in the next 12 months. - Though the Group is largely financed by long-term funding, any forecast, uncommitted financing has been removed from the assessment. - Management prepared and considered key sensitivities to the business plan model when assessing going concern.
-These sensitivities include incentive penalties, macro-economic factors including inflation at +/-1%, DUoS revenue under collection and severe weather events. - External factors are also considered such as, cost of living and high energy prices, interest rates, the Ukraine conflict and impact on supply chain, and energy prices and supplier administration. - The debt service costs of the Company are generally funded by a combination of interest receivable on inter-company loan assets and dividends receivable, both from Electricity North West Limited, a wholly owned subsidiary of the Company.
+These sensitivities include removal of incentive income, macro-economic factors including inflation at +/-1%, DUoS revenue under collection and severe weather events. - External factors are also considered such as, cost of living and high energy prices, interest rates, the Ukraine conflict and impact on supply chain, and energy prices and supplier administration. - The debt service costs of the Company are generally funded by a combination of interest receivable on, and principal repayments of, inter-company loan assets and dividends receivable from North West Electricity Networks (Finance) Limited, Electricity North West (Construction and Maintenance) Limited and Electricity North West Services Limited, wholly owned subsidiaries of the Company.

 In addition to the above, on 16 June 2025 Scottish Power UK plc provided North West Electricity Networks (Jersey) Limited ("NWEN (Jersey)") with a letter of support detailing the financial support it has committed to the group headed by NWEN (Jersey).
 An amount of £500.0m is available and can be utilised by NWEN (Jersey) and any of its subsidiaries, including the Company.
-This commitment will remain in place until the earlier of the NWEN (Jersey) group securing alternative financing, or 12 months from the date of approval of these financial statements, and will incur a charge of 20 basis points per annum whilst in place.
+This commitment will remain in place until the earlier of the NWEN (Jersey) group securing alternative financing ,or 12 months from the date of approval of these financial statements, and will incur a charge of 20 basis points per annum whilst in place.